Thriving or Not?

 The World Health Organization (W.H.O.)1 research showed millions of people around the world are disabled most commonly due to low back pain, ranking #1.
 Neck pain is another major cause of debilitating conditions.
 Shockingly, both conditions are usually preventable, yet people are living out their lives dibilitated by these conditions.

 You may ask yourself, if back pain and neck pain are preventable and why would people get to a point that they would become disabled?
 There are two main reasons.
 First, people wait too long to get their spines checked and usually only after they have pain.
 By the time pain manifests as a symptom in the body, decades of spinal decay and nervous system damage may have already taken place.
 Years may have gone by with an untreated condition before sudden incapacitation and/or illness.

 Yearly spinal exam and x-rays by a specialist in Chiropractic Spinal Biophysics may be able to catch and correct these conditions early.
 Exams even as early as four years of age are recommended to prevent health problems.

 People may argue at this point that they have “no pain” and are therefore healthy.
 This belief is far from the truth, as pain is often the last thing to appear in a disease process.
 The first symptom of heart disease is often a heart attack that kills you!
 Instead of waiting for the heart attack, we all know it would be wise to change your diet, watch your blood pressure and get regular check-ups.
 A great example most people can relate to is the regular dental checkup.
 No rational person would wait decades to have a dentist check his/her teeth.
-Imagine what your teeth might look like if you waited that long!
-Yuk!!
+We all want healthy clean teeth.

 Another reason people find themselves with disabling spinal problems is the quick-fix mentality that Americans have adopted.
 Americans take 75% of all the medications produced in the world, yet they make up only 5% of the population.